ronnyreinhold/whatsapp-bot2/README.md

 # Whatsapp Client
 BOT that connects throught Whatsapp Web Browser

-**NOTE** I've been testing this application and its working for me, but it's not totally safe.
+**NOTE** I've been testing this application and its working fine although there's a lot of implementations I wanna do.
-Actually, it goes against whatsapp policy, then use it at your own risk.

 ## Prerequisites
 - [Node](https://nodejs.org/en/)